cityofcapetown/ds_team/README.md

 ## About Us

 We are a central Data Science team that collaborate with our colleagues across the organisation on a wide range of projects, such as finance, water, energy, urban waste, transport, safey and securty, health, and more.
-We use data and our technical skills to provide insights and reduce uncertainty for the organisation, to help focus actions that ultimately benefit Cape Town residents and industries.
+We use data and our technical skills to provide insights and reduce uncertainty, to help the organisation focus their actions and ultimately benefit Cape Town residents and industries.

 ## Why do we exist?